UltiRequiem/wallger/README.md

 </a>
 </div>

-<em>(To see a better quality version click on the gif)</em>

-## Install Instructions
+## Install

 At the moment Wallger only supports Gnome, Mate and any Window Manager (i3wm, bspwm, dwm, etc).

 If you are on a Window Manger you need to:

 - Install `feh` (Adapt it to your distribution):